benwiley4000/car-configurator/README.md

 ## SDK TODO
 - Make it so we don't throw an error whenever the session is closed (but preserve behavior that relies on this in collaborate.. figure out how to handle this differently).
-- Replace undocumented ftl API usage with something else
+- Replace undocumented asset api usage with something else
+- better api for starting a session
+- this needs to include setting up client avatars
 - Maybe repetitive routines?
 - Make sure clients show up with avatars and colors
 - Maybe make it possible to pass a set of scene changes along with createSession, or to precreate entities on the backend with preset entity visible states